NHSDigital/software-engineering-quality-framework/README.md

 ## Purpose

 The framework aims to:
-* Describe a shared (across multiple teams) view of what "good" software engineering looks like
+* Describe a shared (across multiple teams) view of what "good" software delivery and operations looks like
 * Assist teams to practice continuous improvement
-* Signpost useful training resources and examples/blueprints relating to aspects of "good" software engineering
+* Signpost useful training resources and examples/blueprints relating to aspects of "good"
 * Provide resources useful for establishment & expansion of an engineering community

 ## Context

-The framework is a companion to the [NHS service standard](https://service-manual.nhs.uk/service-standard), and considers that:
+The framework is a companion to the [NHS service standard](https://service-manual.nhs.uk/service-standard), and considers software delivery to be a collaborative process across the disciplines in the team, with these areas of specific focus:
-* **What** is delivered is primarily driven by Service Design, User Research, and Product
+* **What** is delivered is the primary focus of Service Design, User Research, and Product
-* **How** it is delivered (both the construction and the operation) is primarily driven by Engineering and Delivery
+* **How** it is delivered (both the construction and the operation) is the primary focus of Engineering and Delivery

-This framework therefore focusses on the "how"
+This framework focusses on the "how"

 ## Contents